microsoft/SGN/README.md

 ## Framework
 ![image](https://github.com/microsoft/SGN/blob/master/images/framework.PNG)

 Figure 2: Framework of the proposed end-to-end Semantics-Guided Neural Network (SGN).
+It consists of a joint-level module and a frame-level module.
+In DR, we learn the dynamics representation of a joint by fusing the position and velocity information of a joint.
+Two types of semantics, i.e., joint type and frame index, are incorporated into the joint-level module and the frame-level module, respectively.
+To model the dependencies of joints in the joint-level module, we use three GCN layers.
+To model the dependencies of frames, we use two CNN layers.

 ## Prerequisites
 The code is built with following libraries: